autocorr/faust_line_imaging/docs/source/userguide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 *Are an unusual number of noise spikes masked at the band edges?*
 The sensitivity as a function of frequency for some SPWs is affected by
-atmospheric or telluric lines.
-Examples include the "231.221_13CS" and
+atmospheric lines.
+Examples include the "231.221_13CS" and "231.322_N2Dp" SPWs
-"231.322_N2Dp" SPWs in Setup 1.
-An atmospheric ozone feature between these two
+in Setup 1.
+An atmospheric ozone feature between these two windows increases
-windows increases the RMS by about 20% towards the respective band edge.
-In
+the RMS by about 20% towards the respective band edge.
+In some circumstances,
-some circumstances, the use of a single RMS can lead to over-masking of many
+the use of a single RMS can lead to over-masking of many small noise spikes
-small noise spikes near the band edge.
-If this is the case, then using smaller
+near the band edge.
+If this is the case, then using smaller image-chunk sizes
-image-chunk sizes should give more uniform results.
+should give more uniform results.

 Divergences or negative edge-features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~